unkaktus/mitten/README.md

 `mitten` is a drop-in replacement for SSH that brings internet connection to the machines without it.

 For now, works only as an HTTP/HTTPS proxy.
+It protects itself against other users on the same machine automatically.

 ### Building